 Employees who have access to the L G P S are:

-employees of scheduled bodies, ie employers who have to provide the L G P S for their eligible employees.
+employees of scheduled bodies, that is employers who have to provide the L G P S for their eligible employees.
 Scheduled body employers are listed in Part 1 of Schedule 2 of the L G P S Regulations 2013.
 They include, among others, district, county and unitary councils, London Boroughs and academies

 employees of designation bodies whose employer has chosen to designate them, or a class of employees to which they belong, as being eligible for membership of the Scheme.
 Designated bodies are listed in Part 2 of Schedule 2 of the L G P S Regulations 2013.